Models for ngspice

 PDKs for IC design

 For IC design very sophisticated model parameter sets are required for the complex intrinsic ngspice models (BSIM3, BSIM4, HiCUM, etc.).
 These data are typically made available by the semiconductor foundries (aka chip manufacturers) in a setup called PDK (process design kit). ngspice is largely compatible to the HSPICE versions of the PDKs.
 These are typically made available by the foundry to the customer against an NDA (non-disclosure agreement).
-There is one famous exception.
+But now the Open Source community has become actively involved in PDK generation.
 Google/Skywater have made a PDK for a 130nm process Open Source.
 Please see here for more information.
+IHP is working on a PDK for its 130 nm BiCMOS proces SG13G2.

 Other sources of models for advanced MOS (IC related, but not necessarily linked to any foundry) are found here: